45TH Annual Guam Island Wide

 B. 250 word Abstract (This is a short summary of the Project)

-D. Explanation of the Experiment used to test the hypothesis
+E. Explanation of the Experiment used to test the hypothesis.

 1.)
-Discuss the procedure used (Don’t waste space listing materials)
+Discuss the procedure used (Don’t waste space listing materials on your poster)

 3.)
 Include pictures of your experiment and data or table of your data

-3. A Project Report is Required for All projects. (use up to 12 power point slides or pdf pages.)
+3. If we are Virtual: A Project Report is Required for All projects.
+(Use up to 12 power point slides or pdf pages).
+This report along with the virtual poster will be judged in round one.
 The report should be no more than 12 pages and may be many fewer pages for lower grades.
-A good formula for teachers might be a page for every grade up to say 10 pages.
-Grade 1’s report might be 1 page long for Grade 2 a report of 2 pages would be fine.
-Use as many pages as it takes to explain what was done, see page 5 for more detailed information.
+A good formula for teachers might be a page for every grade up to say 12 pages.
+Grade 1 ‘s report might be one page long for Grade 2 a report of 2 pages grade 3, (3) pages etc. Students will receive a zoom time for questioning if we are virtual and a project number if the fair is conducted in person and a set -up room number.

 1. The following should be included on the first page of your report:

-•What were you trying to find out?
-Include a description of your purpose, your research question,and/or your hypothesis.
+• What were you trying to find out?
+Include a description of your purpose, why the project is important, your research question, engineering goals and/or your hypothesis.

 3. Explain your methodology and procedures for carrying out your project in detail.

-There will be numerous judges, many of them are university professors with a doctorate in the category they are judging.
+There will be numerous judges, many of them are university professors with a doctorate i n the category they are judging.
 Some of the judges are medical doctors and nurses and some have had specialized training with the Armed Forces.
-There will be two rounds of judging in the morning a bsic 72 winners will be selected and posted by 1PM in the courtyard.
+There will be two rounds of judging i n the morning a basic 72 winners will be selected and posted by 1P M in the courtyard.
 The 1st place winners in each category will be selected to go on for division awards.
 All judges’ decisions are final.
-Judges will not be expected to critique student projects that is the teacher’s role.
+Judges will not be expected to critique student projects, that is the teacher’s role.
 Judging records are available to the fair’s Major Sponsors and the Scientific Review Committee.
-With over 700 entries many of them with partners in the past years, it is simply impossible to give individual feedback for each project to each participant, teacher, or parent.
+With over 700 entries many of them with partners in past years, it is simply impossible to give individual feedback for each project to each participant, teacher or parent.

 Judging criteria is taken from the criteria used in Hawaii Science and Engineering Fair and the International Science and Engineering Fair it includes: